 When a circuit is open, A CircuitBreakerOpenException must be thrown.
 The @CircuitBreaker annotation can be used together with @Timeout, @Fallback, @Asynchronous, @Bulkhead and @Retry.

-A @Fallback can be specified and it will be invoked if the CircuitBreakerOpenException is thrown. @Timeout can be configured to fail an operation if it takes longer than the Timeout value to complete.
+If @Fallback is used with @CircuitBreaker, the fallback method or handler will be invoked if a CircuitBreakerOpenException is thrown.